cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

 ```
 {% endraw %}

-In paginated pages, it's necessary to use the `jekyll-pagination-v2` plugin which supports sorting.
+For paginated pages, I used the `jekyll-pagination-v2` plugin, which supports sorting.

 The v2 plugin is drop-in compatible with `jekyll-pagination`, all I had to do was update my `_config.yml` from: